-This National Park is located in the Municipality of Northern Bruce Peninsula and includes 7,091hectares of public land within the Niagara Escarpment Plan Area.
 The Cyprus Lake area provides a focus for activities, such as camping, picnicking, hiking, swimming, kayaking and canoeing, in one of the most impressive natural settings in Canada.
 From the Georgian Bay cliffs to Lake Huron fens and bogs, it preserves a rich, diverse landscape to enjoy.
-The Bruce Peninsula National Park Visitor Centre includes an exhibit gallery and lookout tower that provides a stunning view of the surrounding landscape.
+The Parks Canada Visitor Centre includes an exhibit gallery and lookout tower that provides a stunning view of the surrounding landscape, and the Bruce Trail stretches the extend of the Park along the Georgian Bay Shoreline.